 The KcsShareable class allows derivatives to be shared by other objects in the system.
 This class uses reference counting.
-It follows all of the typical C++ semantics, except you should use the dettach() method instead of calling the destructor ~KcsShareable(). dettach() calls the destructor only if it is the last object sharing the derivative.
+It follows all of the typical C++ semantics, except you should use the dettach() method instead of calling the destructor ~KcsShareable().
+The dettach() method calls the destructor only if it is the last object sharing the derivative.